Kidney function review

 Short answers for patients

-Can I use peptide therapy if I have kidney disease?
+Can I use peptide therapy if I have chronic kidney disease?

 Do GLP-1 medicines affect kidney safety?

-Should I change my blood-pressure, diabetes, or diuretic medicines when starting peptide therapy?
+Should I stop kidney, diabetes, or blood-pressure medicine before peptide therapy?

 What online peptide sellers should kidney patients avoid?

-Avoid sellers that skip prescriptions, ignore abnormal labs, advertise research chemicals for human use, make kidney-cleanse or detox promises, hide pharmacy sourcing, provide copied dose charts, or tell patients to change diabetes, blood-pressure, or kidney medicines without clinician oversight.
+Avoid sellers that skip kidney labs and medication review, sell research-use products for human use, promise kidney repair or detox, hide pharmacy sourcing, provide dosing or restart charts, or tell patients to change diabetes, blood-pressure, diuretic, NSAID, or kidney-related medicines without clinician coordination.